gowthamgts/AircelAdBlocker/README.md

 License
 -------
+This app released under **GNU GPL license**.
 You are free and invited to contribute to this application in terms of feature enhancement, bug reporting, designing and performance improvements.

 Contributing
 ------------